nicolemccabechu/nicolemccabechu/README.md

 ### Hi there 👋

 Hi.
 My name is Nicole.
 I'm a Computer Science student at University College Dublin.
-I'm also the current Chairperson at UCD Netsoc, UCD's Internet and Computer Science Society, as well as being an organiser for a student-run tech conference called [SISTEM](https://sistem.intersocs.ie/).
+I'm also the current Chairperson at UCD Netsoc which is UCD's Internet and Computer Science Society, as well as being an organiser for a student-run tech conference called [SISTEM](https://sistem.intersocs.ie/).

 👩🏻‍💻 Pronouns: She/Her